 Best time to go: early afternoon in spring or fall

-Keep in mind, the Colorado River divides Arizona and Nevada – two of the warmest states in the U.S. In the summer, it gets dangerously hot and very uncomfortable.
-Early morning is the only smart time to exercise outside between May and September.
+Keep in mind, the Colorado River divides Arizona and Nevada – two of the warmest states in the U.S..
+In the summer, it gets dangerously hot and very uncomfortable.
+In these parts, early morning is the only smart time to exert yourself outside between May and September.

 For optimal weather, go during these months: